Ty-HA/donorChain/README.md

 - **Direct Funding**: Donations go directly to the chosen associations, minimizing overhead costs.
 - **User-Friendly Interface**: A simple and intuitive interface built with Next.js makes it easy for anyone to donate.
 - **Secure Transactions**: Utilizes Ethereum blockchain for secure and immutable transactions.
+- **Rewarding**: Donors receive rewards for their contributions, incentivizing continued support for the causes they care about.
+- **Admin dashboard**: An administrative dashboard allows authorized admin to manage and monitor the platform effectively.

 ## Stack